-The meeting was held betweeen 11-15 January 2016 as an opportunity for Primates to discuss key issues face to face.
+The 2016 Primates' Gathering and Meeting was held betweeen 11-15 January 2016 as an opportunity for Primates to discuss key issues face to face.

 The agenda was set by common agreement, with all Primates encouraged to send in contributions.

-Archbishop Foley Beach, the leader of the Anglican Church in North America (ACNA), was present for the meeting.
+Archbishop Foley Beach, the leader of the Anglican Church in North America (ACNA), was present for the gathering.

 Announcing the meeting in September 2015, Archbishop Justin Welby said: “I have suggested to all Primates that we need to consider recent developments but also look afresh at our ways of working as a Communion and especially as Primates, paying proper attention to developments in the past.